group-butler/GroupButler/README.md

 #Group Butler
-This bot have been created to help people in the administration of a group.
+This bot has been created to help people in the administration of a group.

 This bot is based on Otouto (Telegram bot: [@mokubot](https://telegram.me/mokubot), github page: [topkecleon/otouto](https://github.com/topkecleon/otouto).).